When displaying bonsai, the tree should always be the most dominant feature.

 Member Brian Saponaro carved the stand from a 4” x 4” block of construction wood.

-He also made his own bonsai pot.
+He also made his own clay bonsai pot.
 The tree was an inexpensive imported, upright Fukien Tea, which he totally restyled.

 Needless to say, guests were impressed.